pkielblock/webservices-springboot-jpa/README.md

 ## Web Services - Springboot and JPA
 Project to study Web Services with Springboot and JPA (Hibernate)

-This project was used to study:
+This project was created to study:

 * Java Springboot
 * Rest API